wireapp/integration-docs/docs/03-core-concepts/02-architecture.md

 ## Developer Application

-Apps are independent software components that connect to Wire’s frontend and backend through a common protocol, such as APIs or events.
-They run on your systems, but they work smoothly with Wire and the people who use them.
+Apps are independent software components that extend Wire.
+They are not bundled into Wire’s frontend or backend codebase.
+Instead, they live outside the core system and connect through a common protocol, such as APIs or events.

+Apps run on your own systems, but work seamlessly with Wire and the people who use it.
-An **App** helps you extend or automate how your team works in Wire.
-It can listen to messages, send replies, and connect Wire to external services you already use.
+They can read the messages, send replies, and connect Wire to external services.
+Because apps are pluggable and flexible, they can be added, updated, or removed without requiring a frontend or backend release.

-You’ll find basic examples in the `sample` directory at the root of the SDK repository.
+You can find simple examples in the `sample` directory at the root of the SDK repository.
-For more advanced scenarios, see the Showcase section.
+For more advanced use cases, see the Showcase section.

 <!-- TODO: add link once Showcase section is created -->